darshjasani/Sentinel-Pipeline/README.md

-# ⚡ CI Pipeline - Production-Grade CI/CD Management System
+# ⚡ Sentinel Pipeline - Production-Grade CI/CD Management System

 A complete, production-ready CI/CD pipeline management system with intelligent failure clustering, incident tracking, and flaky test detection.
 Built to showcase enterprise-grade software engineering practices.

 ## 🎯 What This Is

-This is a **fully functional CI pipeline system** that demonstrates:
+This is a **fully functional Sentinel pipeline system** that demonstrates:

 - **Distributed architecture** with API, worker, and database services
 - **Intelligent failure clustering** using fingerprinting and pattern matching